Zarak-K/Blood-Transfusion-in-Major-Haemorrhage/README.md

 Identifying the specific data of interest, implementing a systematic way of recording this data and providing a way of visualizing and interpreting this data will ensure any metrics of interest can be tracked going forward.

 ## Objective 3
-Looking at the overview dashboard, the transfusion ratios appear to be closer to the ideal ratio, with a significant improvement from 2019 onwards.
-This was to be expected following an update to the transfusion protocol in 2019 which had the specific aim of improving the ratio.
-Average percentage disparities were calculated for each year an used to provide a quantitative assessment of the improvement.
+To assess the improvement in transfusion ratios that can be seen from the Overview dashboard, the average percentage difference of transfused blood components from the optimal amount according to the 1:1:1 ratio was calculated for each year and used as a measure of disparity from the optimal ratio.
+These results are shown in the table below.

 | Year     | Ratio Disparity (%)   | 30 Day Survival Rate (%)  |
 | ---------| --------------------- | --------------------------|